eurise-network/technical-reference/policies/code-hosting.rst

 Backup
 ^^^^^^

-As GitHub is owned by Microsoft Corporation, a commercial company, the service provided through GitHub is subject to change through corporate development.
+As GitHub is owned by a commercial company (the Microsoft Corporation), the service provided through GitHub is subject to change through corporate development.
 It is highly recommended to set up an automated backup system, in order to ensure that a copy of all code and metadata (including issues, wikis etc.) exists.